zehrabuse/ride-cancellation-prediction-ml/README.md

 You can view and run the notebook here: [03_exploratory_data_analysis.md](docs/03_exploratory_data_analysis.md)

+📄 Business Insights Documentation
+This notebook provides actionable business insights derived from the ride cancellation data.
+It highlights key patterns, temporal trends, vehicle types, and payment methods affecting cancellations, along with recommendations for improving platform reliability, customer satisfaction, and driver efficiency.

+You can view and run the notebook here: [04_business_insights.md](docs/04_business_insights.md)

 ### Key Analyses in the Notebook
 - **Temporal Analysis:** Hourly, 15-minute intervals, day of month, day of week, and weekday vs weekend.
 - **Categorical Feature Analysis:** Vehicle Type and Payment Method one-hot encoded features analyzed for cancellation trends.